Middle Level Section 2018 Elections

 The Nominating Committee prepares a slate of candidates for vacancies that occur annually on the Middle Level Section Steering Committee and selects candidates for the succeeding year’s Middle Level Section Nominating Committee.
 The candidate who receives the largest number of votes in the election will chair the committee.

 Under the constitution of NCTE, every spring each Section (Elementary, Middle Level, Secondary, College) elects members of its own Section Steering Committee and members of the Section Nominating Committee.
-The following nominations were made by a nominating committee elected by the section membership in spring 2017.

 The Middle Level Section Nominating Committee this year consists of Chad Everett, Horn Lake Middle School, Mississippi, chair; Jill Adams, Metropolitan State University, Denver, Colorado; and Sarah Bonner, Hayworth Jr/Sr High School, Illinois.